nitrictech/docs/docs/collections.md

 ## Documents

 A document is a uniquely identifiable item within a collection.
 It can be thought of as a simple `JSON` document.
-E.g. if `countries` was a collection then `usa` might be a document within that collection.
+E.g. if `countries` were a collection then `usa` might be a document within that collection.

 ## Sub-collections

 A sub-collection is a collection that belongs to a single document.
 If we use `usa` as a parent document example then `states` might be a sub-collection that holds states within that country.

-## Create a collection
+## General usage

+### Create collections

 Declaring a collection for your application can be done in a single line of code using the Nitric SDK: